 Britain’s exit from the EU, widely referred to as the “Brexit”, has shocked global financial markets, depressed investor confidence and plunged the British Pound Sterling (GBP) to its lowest level since 1985, according to recent news reports.

-Following the surprise victory for the Brexit, Mr. David Cameron has announced he’s to step down as the Prime Minister of Britain by October 2016, but the French Foreign Affairs Minister, Mr. Jean-Marc Ayraut, has gone as far as to call for Mr. Cameron to make way hastily for a new British prime minister.
+Following the surprise victory for the Brexit, Mr. David Cameron announced that he would step down as the Prime Minister of Britain by October 2016, but the French Foreign Affairs Minister, Mr. Jean-Marc Ayraut, went on to call for Mr. Cameron to make way hastily for a new British prime minister.

-The Bank of Tanzania (BOT)’s Governor, Prof. Benno Ndulu, needs to ‘keep an ear to the ground’ on any real, direct and immediate impacts; and begin working on contingency plans to best utilize the 2-year period, stipulated under Article 50 of the Lisbon Treaty, within which Britain would have to negotiate its exit from the EU.
+The Bank of Tanzania (BoT) needs to ‘keep an ear to the ground’ on any real, direct and immediate impacts; and begin working on contingency plans to best utilize the 2-year period, stipulated under Article 50 of the Lisbon Treaty, within which Britain would have to negotiate its exit from the EU.

-Then, the BOT would need to reconsider many of Tanzania’s key trade and investment commitments and their future as well as the country’s development aid anticipations - although in its 2016/17 budget, the Dr. Magufuli administration has planned to cut aid dependency to 3% from 6.4% by augmenting revenue collection.
+Then, the BoT would need to reconsider many of Tanzania’s key trade and investment commitments and their future as well as the country’s development aid anticipations - although in its maiden 2016/17 budget, the Dr. Magufuli administration had planned to cut aid dependency to 3% from 6.4% by augmenting revenue collection.

 The huge scope of EU-funded development assistance in Tanzania has included the Road Transport Sector Policy (RTSP) project improving national and rural roads, the UNHCR-managed programme dealing with the influx of refugees, the EAC and SADC regional integration programmes, agriculture and food security projects mitigating the negative impact of volatile food prices on vulnerable households, community based healthcare projects, and projects for upgrading urban water supply and sanitation and for sustainable management of the environment and natural resources.